nus-cs2103-AY2223S1/ip/docs/README.md

 **Expected outcome:**

-Adds the given deadline successfully to the storage!
+Adds the given deadline indicated by `[D]` successfully to storage!

 Shows the total number of current tasks.